defunkt/mustache-syntax-highlighter/README.md

 A plugin for [mustache.rb][mr] that lets you syntax highlight blocks of code using sections.

+Essentially a demo of Mustache's "Higher Order Sections" functionality.

 For example, this template:

     I wrote some great code!